Matthew-Berthoud/flappy-bird-ai-workshop/README.md

-# Workshop 1: Flappy Bird Game
+# Flappy Bird AI: Workshop 1: The Flappy Bird Game
 Today we're going to build a simple flappy bird game, which you can play by clicking the space bar to jump the bird.
+Next time we'll code an AI to teach itself how to play, and see if it can beat us!

 ## Getting Started
 Open a Terminal (or Powershell, for Windows) window, and follow the instructions below, typing the necessary commands in your terminal.